openchange/website/api/mapistore_http/source/index.rst

 .. http:post:: /folders/

-   Create a new folder and return it
+   :synopsis: Creates a new folder and returns its ID

    **Example request**: